-You’ve built a great makeup business for yourself and getting requests regularly.
+You’ve built a great makeup business for yourself and you're getting requests regularly.
 Fatigue and burn out are creeping in.
-You start noticing something…you’re turning away work.
-Rates are good so maybe it's time to hire a bridal team?
-But how to build a bridal team when it's only been you?
+You start noticing something… you’re turning away work.
+Rates are good, so maybe it's time to hire a bridal team?
+But how do you build a bridal team when it's only been you?

-In the 18 years, I have owned my wedding on location business, 10 of those years has been with a bridal team.
-I owe much of my success to having a team and earning my mid six figure a year salary.
+In the 18 years, I have owned my wedding on location business, 10 of those years have been with a bridal team.
+I owe much of my success to having a team and earning my mid-six figure a year salary.
 If you have the tenacity to handle a team and the business skills, this post is for you!

 Today, I teach you some key fundamentals on how to build a bridal team and grow your income and your team with success.

 When you should consider hiring a bridal team:

 - When you’re turning away consistent work week after week

 - When you’re trying to do more than 2 weddings per Saturday

 - When you’re sending clients to other artists in your area

 - When you need assistance to help you with larger parties